 Content created and featured in partnership with the TPS program does not indicate an endorsement by the Library of Congress.

-Locally, TPS SIUE offers free professional development opportunities to current and future K-12th grade educators on the SIUE Edwardsville campus and at school sites to counties in southern Illinois, surrounding Edwardsville, free of cost.*
+*Locally, TPS SIUE offers free professional development opportunities to current and future K-12th grade educators at K-12 school locations in Illinois and surrounding the metro east St. Louis region, free of cost due to grant funding.

 Professional development activities under Teaching with Primary Sources (TPS) progress along three programs levels.
 K-12 educators have the option of taking workshops and courses offered by TPS Consortium members, under all or some of these levels, depending on their interests.